Swivel-Finance/ubiquitous-language/README.md

 #### Initiate Event
 Emitted on chain upon the establishment of any Agreement.
 Publishes both OrderKey and AgreementKey

-### Volume
-The amount of an order liquidity this agreement is filling.
-Depending on whether the order filled is Fixed or Floating side, volume represents Principal or Interest.

 ### Release
 After the lending term of an Agreement has passed it may be released, paying amounts owed to all parties involved.